sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 }
 ```

 Now we can define these two state functions with two new Scripts.
-Since we want the player to be able to move around while in the free state, let's relocate our earlier movement code to PlayerState_Free, and add to it an if statement to check for attack input and change the player's state accordingly.
-Combined, PlayerState_Free should look like:
+Since we want the player to be able to move around while in the free state, let's relocate our earlier movement code from the main Step function to a script named `PlayerState_Free`, and add to it an if statement to check for attack input and change the player's state accordingly.
+Combined, this script should look something like:

 ```
 var aimDestination = point_direction(0, 0, axislh, axislv);